 - 14.1 We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - 14.2 All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues.
-If necessary, they should speak to the nominated 'whistleblowing' governor, Stephen Way Chair of Governors or Laraine Hodgson, Safe Guarding Governor or the LADO or contact the NSPCC on 0800 028 0285
+If necessary, they should speak to the nominated 'whistleblowing' governor, Laraine Hodgson Chair of Governors and Safe Guarding Governor\ or the LADO or contact the NSPCC on 0800 028 0285